Denis2054/Hands-on-Chatbots/README.md

-# O'Reilly live course: Hands-On Chatbot and Conversational UI Development by Denis Rothman
+# Hands-On Chatbot and Conversational UI Development
+## by Denis Rothman for an O'Reilly live course

 ## Goal
 This document is for a live course on O'Reilly's e-learning platform.